Did you know that rejection actually hurts, as in physical pain?

 If you want to discover more useful phrases for different communication situations at the workplace, check out our following texts:

-General phrases for introducing a request for help
+General phrases for asking for help

-“Could / Would you do me a favor?” — for asking for help from people you know well
+“Could / Would you do me a favor?” — for politely asking for help from people you know well

 “Hey, Jenna, I’m glad I ran into you.
 Could you do me a favor and check the due date for the Johnson project?”